adam-sporka/gradrigo-for-unity/README.md

 and let Unity apply the 3D sound effects on those but that's not demonstrated in this example.

+A public repo of Gradrigo itself is in preparation.

 # Links

 Author's home page: